 Last month my husband and I traveled first class to Boston, Massachusetts to celebrate our 24th wedding anniversary.
 This place has always been on our bucket list to visit, so we finally saved up the money to go and visit some really fun and interesting places.

-If you are looking for somewhere new to travel to and Boston is on your list, here are a few things that we did that you can do as well.
+If you are looking for somewhere new to travel to then travel to Boston and check out a few of the things that you can do and that we did as well.